|

 behalf, will be used by hm, while some will be made available for other cancer patients having treatement in New Brunswick

+hospitals, by replenishing the center's supply.
 Please consider helping us out.
 This is one of the most important ways

+you can help.
 Lillian Gatti, of NBAH Blood Center, and our friend Andrea Marsh, will be making

 all of the necessary arrangements and are available ifyou have any questions.
 The details and specifics are listed below.
+If you are unable to donate blood or platelets, perhaps you know a neighbor,

 co-worker, family member or a friend who would like to donate.
 Please feel free to share this information with others